Yevhen-Tkachenko-1/Java-Multithreading-Demo/README.md

 - **Problem**: when several Threads use several shared Locks, it might be situation when Threads blocked by each other and stuck with no progress.

-- For example, we have Thread1 and Thread2 which both use Lock1 and Lock2.
+For example, we have Thread1 and Thread2 which both use Lock1 and Lock2.
-  Dead Lock happens with next steps: Thread1 acquires Lock1 and Thread2 acquires Lock2.
+Dead Lock happens with next steps:
+1. Thread1 acquires Lock1.
+2. Thread2 acquires Lock2.
-  Then Thread1 tries to acquire Lock2 and becomes blocked as Lock2 already taken by Thread2.
+3. Thread1 tries to acquire Lock2 in blocking manner.
+4. Thread1 becomes blocked as Lock2 already taken by Thread2.
-  Then the same happens with Thread2 which tries to acquire Lock1.
+5. Thread2 tries to acquire Lock1 in blocking manner.
+6. Thread2 becomes blocked as Lock1 already taken by Thread1.

+As a result, Thread1 and Thread2 got stuck waiting each other in blocked state.

 - **Solution**: we can use Locks Prioritizing.
   With this Thread1 and Thread2 should first try to acquire Lock1 and only then Lock2.